intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 responsibilities for the RFC Series into two high-level tasks:

 1. Policy definition governing the Series as a whole.
-This is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
+This is primarily the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).

 2. Policy implementation through publication of documents in the Series.
-This is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.
+This is primarily the responsibility of the RFC Production Center (RPC) as contractually overseen by the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.

 In this model, documents are produced and approved through